GabrielaTuma/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

-Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
 Is the slope of the linear model considered to be zero?
 Why or why not?
-Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?

-Vehicle length and ground clearance (as well as intercept) are statistically unlikely to provide random amounts of variance to the linear model.
+Vehicle length and ground clearance, as well as intercept, are statistically unlikely to provide random amounts of variance to the linear model (once the values are < 0.05).
 In other words the vehicle length and ground clearance have a significant impact on the mpg efficiency.

 The R-squared value represents how well the regression model approximates real-world data points.
-Our results show that roughly 70% of the mpg variablilty (dependent) is explained using the linear model with multiple independent variables: length, weight, spoiler angle, ground clearance and drivetrain.
+The results show that roughly 70% of the mpg variablilty is explained using the linear model with multiple independent variables: length, weight, spoiler angle, ground clearance and drivetrain.

 The Pr(>|t|) value for the intercept is also statistically significant, the intercept term explains a significant amount of variability in the dependent variable (mpg) when the independent ones are equal to zero.

-there are definitely other variables that can help explain the variability of our dependent variable that have not been included in our model.
+There are definitely other variables that can help explain the variability of our dependent variable that have not been included in the model.
+In order to predict

 <p align="center">
 <kbd>